||Nuclear Energy: A Global View

 ||Fundamentals of Environmental Life Sciences Engineering

-The three-week course, held in July 2017, aims to give a comprehensive overview on basic biofilm concepts and the uses and application of biofilm technologies.
+The three-week course (18 June - 6 July 2018) aims to give a comprehensive overview on basic biofilm concepts and the uses and application of biofilm technologies.
 Specific objectives of the course are to:

 1. Familiarise the students with the concepts of biofilms and community lifestyle of microbes

 2. Familiarise the students with the approaches used to study biofilms